We study brain aging—and the critical windows for change.

 US County-level maps (2016) of Median Household Income and Education level

-Our environment and life course exposures define our interactions with the social and material world.
+Our environment and lifecourse exposures define our interactions with the social and material world.
 We want to understand how these interactions shape and constrain our brains as we grow older.
-Do differences in access to resources, stimulation and environmental stressors contribute to disparities in aging brain health?
+Do differences in access to resources, stimulation and environmental stressors contribute to differences in aging brain health?
 If so when does this start, and can we identify the most vulnerable individuals?
-Accomplishing this work necessitates studying diverse groups of individuals who vary in their social, economic, and health-related exposures.
+Accomplishing this work necessitates studying groups of individuals who vary in their social, economic, and health-related exposures.

 CURRENT RESEARCH PROJECT:

-The Midlife Brain and Environment Study (MBES), is a longitudinal study focusing on identifying the environmental factors that contribute to cognitive decline (supported by a research project grant from the NIH-NIA).
-We have recruited a cohort of participants who are financially and racially representative of the DFW population.
-We are interested in learning what aspects of an individual’s health and lifestyle impact their changes in brain and cognition as they grow older.
-The project is currently in its second wave of testing.
+The Midlife Brain and Environment Study (MBES), is a longitudinal study focusing on identifying the health and lifestyle factors that contribute to brain and cognitive aging during middle-age adulthood (supported by a research project grant from the NIH-NIA).
+The project’s second wave of testing was recently completed.

 For representative publications see: